-Each treatment team is required to participate in an annual Performance Improvement (PI) project.
-Since unit Psychologists often play a lead role in this team effort, interns have the opportunity to participate in these projects by collecting, analyzing, and reporting data which is often qualitative and at times quantitative in nature.
+Each treatment team participates in a Performance Improvement (PI) project.
+Since unit Psychologists often play a lead role in this team effort, interns may have the opportunity to participate in these projects by collecting, analyzing, and reporting data which is often qualitative and at times quantitative in nature.
 Example of project topics have included Falls Prevention methods, Use of Anger Management to reduce patient-to-patient and patient-to-staff assaults, and the utility of the Adolescent Unit's Positive Point System on reducing aggression.